 Search the internet and you’ll see a ton a beautiful and creative bullet journal ideas.
 The problem is you can’t even draw a circle properly.
 What do you do?
 Get some stencils (or tracing paper if you haven’t got any stencils).
 To secret to a clean looking bullet journal is keeping things consistent and stencils are great for this.
 Plus if you’re not good at drawing like some of us, using tracking paper to trace over pictures or stencils to draw perfect lettering is a brilliant idea.

 - Keep an index or key

 An index is a way of labelling your bullet journal entries, so you understand what each symbol or highlighted text means.
 There are two ways you can create an index.
 The first way is to use the first page of your notebook as the index page.
 Or the second way is to include an index at the bottom/top of each journal entry.

 Before you actually begin writing, you might want to plan your bullet journal layout ahead of time.
 Decide on whether you are doing a basic to-do list, a mood tracker or any other layout and draw it up beforehand.
 Then as the days or weeks go by you can easily add to it.
 You could even have another notebook to try out new layouts in and then once you’re happy you can copy it over into your “real” bullet journal.

 - Create an inspirational workspace

-One of the biggest problem most writers face is finding inspiration.
+One of the biggest problems most writers face is finding inspiration.
 One way to inspire you is to have clean and light workspace.
-So throw away any thing you don’t need and start adding inspirational décor like pictures of places you want to go and things you enjoy doing.
+So throw away anything you don’t need and start adding inspirational décor like pictures of places you want to go and things you enjoy doing.
 You could have a notice board nearby with bits of inspirational stuff from magazines, quotes and anything else you like looking at.